michelgokan/NFV-Inspector/README.md

 ## Install NFV-LAB
 Still in pre-pre-alpha release and only compatible with Open5GCore which is a commercial product and I can't publish any part of its codes due to copyright restrictions.
 More plugins will be added accordingly.

+## Kubernetes Support
+Kubernetes support in under development.
+Currently working on [kube-openmon](https://github.com/michelgokan/kube-openmon) project to faciliate the process of data gathering from k8s/cAdvisor to InfluxDB/Elasticsearch.

 ## Example Results
 ## Call for contribution